BAO was one of the first restaurants to bring Taiwan’s deliciously fluffy steamed buns to the London market back in 2015.

 The drinks are just as impressive, with highballs made by blending fruit from their Taiwan-style ‘fruit fridge’ and ultra-carbonated soda from their Suntory Whisky Soda machine (one of only two in the country), yielding drinks like their Lemon Tower, with salted citrus cordial, whisky, and a literal tower of lemon slices.
 Otherwise, there’s BAO beer, BAO sake, BAO wine, and cocktails such as their QQ-HI, which has an intriguing combo of lager, grape liquor, and aloe vera foam.

 And now the bit we’ve all been waiting for: the karaoke room.
 It’s underneath the main dining space, and pretty high tech – the screen plays actual videos rather (than the traditional, circa-1998 animations), and there are multi-coloured disco lights that respond to sound, flashing in time with the song.
-It’s large enough to hold up to a dozen warblers, and you can of course get platters of bao brought down to you…
+It’s large enough to hold up to a dozen warblers, and you can of course get cocktail pitchers and platters of bao brought down to you…

 …so you won’t have to sing for your supper.